Estimate Time5 min

 Key takeaways

-• High-net-worth individuals who plan to pass down assets to heirs may want to consider converting traditional IRAs to Roth IRAs.
+• High-net-worth individuals who plan to pass down assets tax-efficiently may want to consider converting traditional IRAs to Roth IRAs during life.

 • Most non-spousal beneficiaries of retirement accounts must empty traditional accounts within 10 years, but qualified Roth withdrawals are generally tax-free.1